 The Department of Biochemistry at C.S.M.
 Medical University conducted a study involving sixty infertile men who, however, did have normal sperm production.
 Participants were given five grams of ashwagandha root powder every day for three months.
-At the study’s conclusion, stress reductions and improvements in semen quality were observed in many of the participants and 14% of the participants’ partners ended up becoming pregnant.
+At the study’s conclusion, stress reductions and improvements in semen quality were observed and 14% of the participants’ partners ended up becoming pregnant.

 Supplementing with Ashwagandha

-Ashwagandha offers many positive health benefits.
-If it could help you, try Ginseng Fuzion™, my formula for boosting energy and promoting a positive response to stress.
+Ginseng Fuzion™ is my formula for boosting energy and promoting a positive response to stress.
 It offers a blend of the six best herbal adaptogens, including ashwagandha, and the feedback has been overwhelmingly positive.
-Be aware that ashwagandha may cause drowsiness; if you’re taking any medications that could interact with that effect, it’s best to consult your healthcare provider before starting any new nutritional supplement programs- which many conventional practitioners, unfortunately, thumb their nose at anyway.
+Be aware that ashwagandha may cause drowsiness; if you’re taking any medications that could interact with that effect, it’s best to consult your healthcare provider before starting any new nutritional supplement programs — which, unfortunately, many conventional practitioners disregard.
 Will we see the day when the medical establishment accepts and promotes ashwagandha root?
 Time will tell.